Agathe48/robot_mission_3/README.md

 ## Our Agents

-TODO
+The implementation of our different cleaning agents is in the `agents.py` file.

 ### The agent's knowledge

 The `AgentKnowledge` class represents the knowledge and state of an agent in the simulation.
 This class is defined in `toolst/tools_knowledge.py`.
 It has the following attributes:

 - `grid_knowledge`: Represents the agent's knowledge of the grid.
 Its values are set to `0` for an empty tile, `1` for a green waste, `2` for a yellow waste, `3` for a red waste and `4` for the waste disposal zone.
 - `grid_radioactivity`: Represents the agent's knowledge of the grid's radioactivity.
-Its values are set to `1`, `2` or `3` according to the zone.
+Its values are set to `1`, `2` or `3` according to the different zones.
 - `picked_up_wastes`: Represents a list of the Waste agent that our cleaning agent has picked up.
 - `transformed_waste`: Represents whether the agent has transformed waste.
 Its values are `None` or the new transformed waste object.
 - `left`, `right`, `up`, `down`: Boolean variables representing the possibility for the agent to move is the corresponding direction.
 It depends on the presence of other agent in the agent's surrounding cells and on the size of the grid.